What is Principal Component Analysis (PCA)?

 Step 5: Sort Eigenvalues Sort the eigenvalues in descending order.
 The eigenvectors corresponding to higher eigenvalues explain more variance in the data.

-Step 6: Select Principal Components Choose the top eigenvectors based on the amount of variance you want to retain.
+Step 6: Select Principal Components Choose the top k eigenvectors based on the amount of variance you want to retain.
 This is often determined by looking at the cumulative explained variance plot or using a certain threshold (e.g., retaining components that explain 95% of the total variance).

 Step 7: Create Principal Components Create the principal components by multiplying the standardized data by the selected eigenvectors.
 Each row in the new dataset represents an individual, and the columns are the principal components.